-- In your HubSpot account, click your photo or avatar in the top right-hand corner, then click Integrations.
+- In your HubSpot account, click your account name in the top right corner, then click Integrations.

 - Use the search bar to search for the Shopify integration, then hover over it and click View integration.

 - In the dialog box that appears, enter your Store's Shopify URL, then click Connect to Shopify.

 - In the pop-up window that appears, enter your Shopify credentials and click Log in.

 - Next, you'll return to HubSpot with a dialog box indicating your Shopify store has been connected to HubSpot.
 You can either check the progress of the import, or modify your sync settings, by clicking Go to ecommerce settings.

 Data syncing between Shopify and HubSpot